CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockeradvanced.rst

 The result is the pdf - `test.pdf`

-Now remove the the two ouputs and run with the `CMD`
+Now remove the the two ouputs and run it with overriding the ENTRYPOINT

 .. code-block :: bash